With the cost of fuel continuously rising, many visitors to our showroom ask us, “Are window shutters warmer than curtains?

-While this question is indeed a lot more common during the winter months, it’s worth remembering that here in the UK, it doesn’t matter what month we’re in; it’s all too easy for good old blighty to throw us into the midst of a cold spell – even in August.
+While this question is more relevant during the winter months, it’s worth remembering that here in the UK, it doesn’t matter what month we’re in; it’s all too familiar for good old Blighty to throw us into the midst of a cold spell – even in August.

-This will naturally save on energy bills.
+The thickness and sturdiness of shutters help prevent heat loss, therefore, in turn, saving on energy bills.
 Wooden shutters specifically are known as thermally dynamic.

 Although they are indeed a very popular choice, in order for curtains to be efficient at keeping your home warm, they need to be closed fully.
 This not only darkens your home immediately, but also completely obscures the view outside.

 Without a doubt, window shutters aren’t just the warmer choice; they’re also the easier choice to live with, allowing you the flexibility of opening the louvers as and when you see fit while still providing a certain amount of insulation.

 Compare this to curtains, which need to be blackout and fully closed in order to provide a real difference.

 SHUTTERS WITH CURTAINS